appsmithorg/appsmith-docs/website/docs/connect-data/reference/querying-google-sheets.md

   </dd>
 </dl>

-Click **Save and Authorize** to confirm your choice.
-You'll be taken to Google where you can authorize your account and select your sheets.
+Clicking **Save and Authorize** takes you to a Google login where you can authorize your account and select your sheets.

 ## Query Google Sheets

+The following section is a reference guide that provides a complete description of all the parameters to connect to Google Sheets.

 <figure>
   <img src="/img/google-sheets-query-page.png" style={{width: "100%", height: "auto"}} alt="Configuring a query from the query screen."/>
   <figcaption align="center"><i>Configuring a query from the query screen.</i></figcaption>
 </figure>

-You can write [queries](/connect-data/reference/query-settings) to fetch or write data to Google Sheets by selecting the **+ New Query**  button on the Google Sheets datasource page, or by clicking (**+**) next to **Queries/JS** in the **Explorer** tab and selecting your Google Sheets datasource.
-You'll be brought to a new query screen where you can configure your request.

 ## Fetch rows